yvonne-nguyen/dh110/assignments/assignment-6.md

 ![shape variation 4](https://github.com/yvonne-nguyen/dh110/blob/main/assignments/sv-4.png)

 ### Color
 These are my screens for light and dark mode.
 For dark mode, my background color is #2C2C2C and the text and accent color is #FFFFFF.
 For light mode, my background color is #FFF1DC, with the text color being #000000, and the accent color is #005492.
 I opted for a cream color for my light mode background because I wanted the product to have a warm feeling.
 I also tried using a light grey and it felt cold, so the cream color feels just right.
 I chose a dark blue for my accent color because blue has a calm feel.
 Initially, I wanted a lighter blue, but that color did not pass the color contrast accessibility test, so I ended up using this dark blue.
+I conducted my color contrast test using the Spark plugin.
+I tested the dark blue against the cream colored background and my color contrast result is 7.01:1.

 ![dark mode](https://github.com/yvonne-nguyen/dh110/blob/main/assignments/color-1.png)
 ![light mode](https://github.com/yvonne-nguyen/dh110/blob/main/assignments/color-2.png)